By LISA EISENHAUER

-At Trinity Health's Nazareth Hospital, the music for farewell fetes for COVID patients is "Gonna fly now" the theme from Rocky.
-It's an appropriate choice based on geography and the arc of the script since the hospital is in Philadelphia and the movie about the underdog fighter who goes the distance against a mighty opponent was set there.
+At Trinity Health's Nazareth Hospital, the music for farewell fetes for COVID patients is "Gonna Fly Now" the theme from Rocky.
+It's an appropriate choice based on geography and the arc of the script since the hospital is in Philadelphia and the movie about the underdog fighter who goes the distance against a mighty opponent was set there, too.

 At Mercy hospitals in the St. Louis region, a "Code Sunshine" is called when a COVID patient is being discharged and the song selection, appropriately, is the Beatles' "Here Comes the Sun."

 Staffers at Catholic hospitals across the nation are savoring the brief timeouts from their frontline role in the national emergency caused by the pandemic as they rejoice in the victories of patients who have survived serious or near-fatal complications of the virus and are going home.
-To date, more than 1.7 million Americans have tested positive for the virus and more than 101,000 have died, according to tracking done by Johns Hopkins University.
+By mid-June, more than 2.2 million Americans had tested positive for the virus and more than 118,000 had died, according to tracking done by Johns Hopkins University.

 "We've had patients here who haven't seen their family in over 30 days and so the first time that they get to do that, you can imagine the emotion that comes with that moment," said Jennifer Garnica, the administrative director of nursing operations at SSM Health's SLU Hospital.
 "It's emotional for the providers as well.
 It's a really exciting thing for us to see people getting better and getting out of here."